paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

 ## § 9162.
 Grants to States
 **(a) In general** Of the funds provided to a State library administrative agency under [section 9123 of this title](./chapter-072-museum-and-library-services.md#section-9123), such agency shall expend, either directly or through subgrants or cooperative agreements, at least 96 percent of such funds for—

-(1) expanding services for learning and access to information and educational resources in a variety of formats, in all types of libraries, for individuals of all ages in order to support such individuals’ needs for education, lifelong learning, workforce development, and digital literacy skills;
+(1) expanding services for learning and access to information and educational resources in a variety of formats (including new and emerging technology), in all types of libraries, for individuals of all ages in order to support such individuals’ needs for education, lifelong learning, workforce development, economic and business development, health information, critical thinking skills, digital literacy skills, and financial literacy and other types of literacy skills;

 (2) establishing or enhancing electronic and other linkages and improved coordination among and between libraries and entities, as described in [section 9134(b)(6) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9134/b/6&num=0&edition=prelim), for the purpose of improving the quality of and access to library and information services;